Public lectures and public benefit

 Delivered by leading clinicians, our free public lectures give a fascinating and accessible insight into the latest topics in clinical oncology and clinical radiology.
 If you cannot attend in person, all our lectures are now streamed live and recorded - please see our previous ones below.

 Our last lecture, 'Modern radiotherapy – minimises toxicity, maximises cures’ by Professor Peter Hoskin, explored modern radiotherapy techniques now available in the UK - intensity modulated radiotherapy (IMRT), volumetric modulated arc therapy (VMAT), image-guided radiotherapy (IGRT), image-guided brachytherapy (IGBT) and the much-reported proton therapy – asking where radiotherapy could be heading and what will it take to make this most cost-effective of treatments available to all.
-This lecture will be available to view online in early July.

 - How diagnostic imaging has improved outcomes for cancer patients, Professor Andrea Rockall - November 2016 View the lecture